 As society and technology change, so does literacy.
 Because technology has increased the intensity and complexity of literate environments, the 21st century demands that a literate person possess a wide range of abilities and competencies, many literacies.
-These literacies are multiple, dynamic, and malleable.
 Collaborative Strategies for Teaching Reading Comprehension.
 Judi Moreillon The Web Supplements that support the lesson plans provided in Collaborative Strategies for Teaching Reading Comprehension are arranged here by chapter number.

 Chapter 1.
 School Librarians and the Common Core Standards: Resources.
 Impact: How-to Chapters.
 It is important to take advantage of the flexibility of the Internet to provide educators with resources that were not available at the time of the book's publication or that were not included in the book.

 In addition to my experience teaching the lessons, school librarians from across the nation will be field testing the lessons.
 When they provide me with feedback, photographs, student work, and testimonials of their experiences, I will post it here.
+If you would like to field test a lesson and contribute to this site, please review the process on the Contribute page of this Web site.
 CCSSLibrariansBrief FINAL.
-Standards for the 21st-Century Learner Lesson Plan Database.
 Results on ReadWriteThink.
 Find content from Thinkfinity Partners using a visual bookmarking and sharing tool.

 Examine descriptions of each type of comprehension strategy, instructional implications for teaching comprehension, and sample lessons.
 Although word recognition, decoding, and fluency are building blocks of effective reading, the ability to comprehend text is the ultimate goal of reading instruction.
 Comprehension is a prerequisite for acquiring content knowledge and expressing ideas and opinions through discussion and writing.
-Predicting skills.
+Comprehension is evident when readers can: Predicting skills.
 Learning outcomes Students will: predict what is going to happen in a story. state three things to look for at the beginning of predicting (author, title, picture). change their predictions as the story is read to them.